mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 Step4: Signing the container

-Now that the container is in the Github container registry we are ready to sign our very container, and push that signature to the registry
+Now that the container is in the Github container registry, we are ready to sign our very container, and then push that signature to the registry.

 ```bash
 cosign sign ghcr.io/azhovan/hello:latest